Chaparral Cars: 2

 Hall noted that the increasing downforce also created enormous drag.
 Seeking a competitive edge, the highly advanced 2H was built in 1968 as the replacement for the 2G to minimize drag.
-Not only was it extremely slippery it was narrow to reduce frontal area.
+Not only was it extremely slippery, it was narrow to reduce frontal area.
 Development problems kept it out of the Can Am series, forcing Hall to update the 2G for the 1968 series, during which his catastrophic accident occurred.
 Hall was consistently the best driver for Chaparral and knew how to get the best out of his cars.
 John Surtees was brought in as driver for the 1969 Can Am series but never figured out how to drive the 2H to take advantage of its low drag potential.
 Surtees complained he couldn't see out of the car and demanded a redesign which ruined the aerodynamics, then ran the rear wing almost upright, negating any advantage of the compact slippery shape.
 Ultimately, by 1969 the massive amount of power being generated from the big block Chevrolet engines that Hall effectively debugged in 1967 and 1968, downforce was more important than low drag.
 Had the 2H kept the low drag shape but with a wider track it most likely would have been very competitive, but the true monocoque construction made changes to the chassis almost impossible.
 Beautifully constructed, the 2H looks as if it was made by NASA.

 2J

 The most unusual Chaparral was the 2J.
-On the chassis' sides bottom edges were articulated plastic skirts that sealed against the ground (a technology that would later appear in Formula One).
+On the chassis' sides bottom edges were articulated Lexan plastic skirts that sealed against the ground (a technology that would later appear in Formula One).
 Two fans adapted from a military tank engine were housed at the rear, driven by a single two-stroke twin-cylinder engine.
-The car had a "skirt" made of Lexan extending to the ground on both sides, laterally on the back of the car, and laterally from just aft of the front wheels.
-It was integrated with the suspension system so the bottom of the skirt would maintain a distance of one inch from the ground regardless of g-forces or anomalies in the road surface.
 The skirting produced a zone within which the fans could create a vacuum producing downforce on the order of 1.25 to 1.50 g when the car was fully loaded (fuel, oil, coolant).
 Tremendous gripping power and greater maneuverability at all speeds were produced.
-Since it created the same levels of low pressure under the car at all speeds, downforce did not decrease at lower speeds.
-With other aerodynamic devices, downforce decreased as the car slowed or reached too much of a slip angle.